mmcnicol/presentations/java/micro-profile/README.md

 * version 1.0
 * version 1.1
 * version 1.2
+* version 1.3
+* version 1.4
-* version 1.3 <- current version (vendor implementations are in progress)
+* version 2.0 <- current version (vendor implementations are in progress)

 ## how?